RDZDX/IPoverObexPC/README.md

-# IPoverObexPC - BT terminal
+# IPoverObexPC - BT terminal server

 ## Linux
 You need to register D-Bus service by copying ```IPoverObex.conf``` to ```/etc/dbus-1/system.d/```